avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 (`evolution.genetics.washington.edu/phylip.html <http://evolution.genetics.washington.edu/phylip.html>`_)
 and so can also be run on your own computer.

-As well as the R Ape library and PHYLIP, there are a large number of other software packages available for phylogenetic analyses.
+As well as the R Ape package and PHYLIP, there are a large number of other software packages available for phylogenetic analyses.
 Joe Felsenstein maintains a very useful list of phylogenetic software packages on his website at `evolution.gs.washington.edu/phylip/software.html <http://evolution.gs.washington.edu/phylip/software.html>`_.

 .. |image0| image:: ../_static/P5_image0.png
 .. |image1| image:: ../_static/P5_image2b.png